Going on vacation doesn’t mean you have to leave your dog behind. Frankfort is full of dog-friendly places to play and eat.

 Sage Garden Cafe at Wilson Nurseries is a lovely spot for salads and sandwiches made with house-grown produce.
 The patio tables are surrounded by garden plants, many of which you can find for sale just steps away.
 Wondering which plants are best for dog-safe backyards?
-Ask a pro while you’re here.
+Pop into the greenhouses and ask a pro while you’re there.

 Serafini showcases local ingredients throughout its eclectic dishes from chicken parmesan to bison meatloaf, Kentucky hot brown to salmon risotto.
 Outdoor seating offers prime views of the Old State Capitol.